 - Physicians’ offices

 - Nursing and residential care facilities

 Healthcare Executive Demand

-BLS attributes the demand to a growing population of older adults.
+The BLS attributes the demand to a growing population of older adults.
 As their need for healthcare services increases, so does the need for healthcare executives to manage the delivery.

 Healthcare Executive Roles

-- Patient Care Director: As patient-focused health professionals, DNP-prepared nurses can become patient care directors.
+- Patient care director: As patient-focused health professionals, DNP-prepared nurses can become patient care directors.
 This position supervises programs and initiatives related to patient welfare.
 Budgeting, policies and staff recruitment are a few areas of responsibility.
 Their primary objectives are to ensure safety, quality and affordability.

 #4: Earning a DNP will increase your earning potential.